-Mr. Lawson, a director since 1985, has, since November 2001, been Executive Director of M&A International Inc., a global organization of merger and acquisition advisory firms.
-From 1980 until November 2001, Mr. Lawson was Chief Executive Officer of Howard, Lawson & Co., a Philadelphia-based investment banking and corporate finance firm.
-Howard, Lawson and Co. became an indirect, wholly-owned subsidiary of FleetBoston Financial Corporation on March 1, 2001.
+Mr. Lawson, a director since 1985, has been an independent consultant since November 2001.
+He also serves as Executive Director of M&A International Inc., a global organization of merger and acquisition advisory firms.
+From 1980 until November 2001, Mr. Lawson was Chief Executive Officer of Howard, Lawson & Co., an investment banking and corporate finance firm, which became an indirect, wholly-owned subsidiary of FleetBoston Financial Corporation in March 2001.

-Mr. Strouse has, since 1998, been Chief Operating Officer of the AMC Group, a company which oversees a diversified group of insurance, industrial, service and real estate businesses.
+Mr. Strouse, a director since 2002, has been Chief Operating Officer of The AMC Group, L.P., a company that oversees a diversified group of insurance, industrial, service and real estate businesses since 1998.
 Previously, he was a partner at the law firm of Drinker Biddle & Reath LLP in Philadelphia, Pennsylvania.
+Mr. Strouse is also a director of Judge, Inc., a staffing company that provides information technology and engineering professionals.